Animal worship: Second Temple period

+Early Christianity

+The New Testament continues the critique of animal-based worship.
+In Romans 1:23, Paul the Apostle condemns humanity's exchange of the worship of God for images resembling birds, animals, and reptiles, possibly drawing on themes from the Wisdom of Solomon.
+Revelation 13 likewise depicts the world worshipping a beast from the sea, a hybrid creature with blasphemous names on its ten heads.

 Religious and cultural representation of animals

 Buddhism

 One of the most important sanctions of the Buddhist faith is the concept of ahimsa, or refraining from the destruction of life.
 According to Buddhist belief, humans do not deserve preferential treatment over other living beings.
 Thus, the world is not specifically meant for human use and should be shared equally amongst all creatures.
 Buddhists recognize that all animals are sentient and are capable of feeling pain, grief, fear, happiness, and hunger.
 The Dalai Lama once said "Even ants and other insects will run away from danger...
 They have intelligence and want to live too.
 Why should we harm them?".
 Not believing in inflicting harm on any living, sentient being, some Buddhists also follow a vegetarian diet to avoid causing pain to animals.

 Avoiding the destruction of life can affect aspects beyond a Buddhist's diet, such as travel plans.
 In order to avoid crushing any living thing, be it plant, insect, or animal, some Buddhist monks do not travel during rainy seasons.
 Originally, shortly after Buddhism was first founded, monks traveled during all seasons, but public opinion changed this.
 The people protested that so much life was crushed and destroyed when monks traveled during the wet season.
 As a result, monks were required to seek shelter during this season and abstain from journeys.

 Living creatures, including humans, culminate to form one large, united life force in the Buddhist religion.
 Buddhists, therefore, believe that to harm another living creature is to, in fact, harm yourself as all life forms are interrelated.
 There are many tales that depict humans sacrificing their lives so that an animal may live.
 A jataka, or previous incarnation story, tells how the Buddha, (upon hearing the distraught cries of a lioness struggling to feed her hungry cubs), leapt from a cliff and smashed his body to death as an offering so that she could feed his flesh to them.